bruinxiong/xionglin.github.io/README.md

 **IJB-A**) Unconstrained Face Verification and Identification Challenge.
 Official reports can be found in here: [Identification](https://github.com/bruinxiong/xionglin.github.io/blob/master/IJBA_1N_report.pdf) and [Verification](https://github.com/bruinxiong/xionglin.github.io/blob/master/IJBA_11_report.pdf)

 ## Selected Publications:

+* Shasha Mao, Jinyuan Yang, Shuiping Gou, Kai Lu, Licheng Jiao, Tao Xiong, **Lin Xiong**, **"Adaptive Self-Supervised SAR Image Registration With Modifications of Alignment Transformation"**, is accepted by IEEE Transactions on Geoscience and Remote Sensing, **2023**. **IF 8.125 (2023)**.

++ **Abstract:** Considering that deep learning achieves the prominent performance, it has been applied into SAR image registration to improve the registration accuracy.
+In most methods, a deep registration model is constructed to classify for matched-points and unmatched-points, in which SAR image registration is regarded as a supervised two-classification problem.
+However, it is difficult to annotate massive matched-points manually in practice, which limits the performance of deep networks.
+Besides, inevitable differences among SAR images easily cause that some training and testing samples are inconsistent, which probably brings negative effects for training a robust registration model.
+To address these problems, we propose an adaptive self-supervised SAR image registration method, where SAR image registration is regarded as a self-supervised task rather than the supervised two-classification task.
+Inspired by self-supervised learning, we consider each point on SAR images as a category-independent instance, which mitigates the requirement of manual annotations.
+Based on key points from images, a self-supervised model is constructed to explore the latent feature of each key point, and then pairs of match-points are sought via evaluating similarities among key points and used to calculate the alignment transformation matrix.
+Meanwhile, to enhance the consistency of samples, we design a new strategy that constructs multi-scale samples by transforming key points from one image into another, which avoids inevitable diversities between two images effectively.
+Specially, the constructed samples feeding to the self-supervised model are adaptively updated with the modification of the transformation matrix in iterations.
+Moreover, the MPAS indicator is proposed to assist in estimating the transformation.
+Finally, experimental results illustrate that the proposed method achieves more accurate registrations than other compared methods.

 * Shasha Mao, Jinyuan Yang, Shuiping Gou, Licheng Jiao, Tao Xiong, **Lin Xiong**, **"Multi-scale Fused SAR Image Registration based on Deep Forest"**, is accepted by Remote Sensing, vol.13(11): 2227, **2021**. **IF 5.349 (2021)**.[PDF](https://github.com/bruinxiong/xionglin.github.io/blob/master/Multi-scale_Fused_SAR_Image_Registration_based_on_Deep_Forest_Remote_Sensing_2021.pdf).